 In the United States, contract laws can vary from state to state, but the cornerstone of every contract law is to maintain a swift business transaction.
 But whenever there is a breach of contract, the party who suffered the loss has to find ways to get reparation.
 And this is only possible through a court case or an out-of-court settlement.
-Here you can find different types of contract breaches that are eligible to get a cash advance if they are pending in court.
+Here you can find different types of contract breaches that are eligible to get a contract breach lawsuit loan if they are pending in court.

 - Clear breach of contract lawsuit